tosabas/treeSpider/README.md

 All properties of the data except the `id` are optional, but it is recommended that the name should contain at least one name either first and/or last name, check the documentation for more info on the properties.

-## Passing your organization data
+### Passing your organization's data

-This is an example of an organization's employees data
+This is an example of an organization's employee data

 ```ts
 const tree_data = [